What does Verified by Visa mean?

 How do I get Visa Secure?

-So long as your bank or credit card issuer is signed up to the Visa Secure program, you will automatically have access to this service.
-Participating institutions should have details about Visa Secure on their websites or you can contact them to check.
-Either way, no registration is required.
+You get automatic access to Visa Secure when your bank or credit card issuer is signed up to the Visa Secure program.
+Participating institutions should have details about Visa Secure on their websites, although some may still refer to it as Verified by Visa.

-Below are some of the major banks and card issuers participating in the program.
-This is not an exhaustive list, so check with your own institution if it is not listed here.
+To give you an idea of the cards that come with Visa Secure, below are some of the major banks and card issuers participating in the program.
+This is not an exhaustive list, so check with your own institution if it is not here.

 How do I know which websites use Visa Secure?